 -Commercial and marketing events

--Legal or international medical situations
+-International legal or medical situations

 What should I consider when choosing a simultaneous interpretation service?